parttimehacker/diyha3-motion/README.md

 # diyha3-motion
 Detect motion and report to the MQTT broker and the django web server.
 ## Description:
-This is my latest **Raspberry Pi** project that implements an administration server to collect and report status to my "do it yourself home automation" system.
+This is an updated version of a **Raspberry Pi** project that implements motion sensor to collect and report status to my "do it yourself home automation" system.
 The application requires **Raspbian OS** and is written in **python3**.
 I usually create a **systemd service** so the application runs at boot.
 Each python DIYHA application is hosted on a Raspberry Pi server and will respond to a variety of subscribed topic and report on their status or application specific test data.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->